flyvy-verifier/flyvy/README.md

 ```

 The code is split into several top-level crates, which are listed in the sidebar
+of the documentation. `cargo doc` opens the alphabetically first crate, which
+happens to be `bounded`, but you may want to start reading from the `fly` crate.
-of the documentation.
-The overall organization is the following:
+The overall organization of crates is the following:

 There are three "core" crates: